-- This pork is made in the oven and results in a tender, fall apart end result.
-If you have a smoker, by all means adapt this recipe using your smoker.
+- This Carolina style pulled pork recipe is made in the oven.
+Doing so, results in a tender, fall apart end product.
+If you have a smoker, by all means you can adapt this recipe using your smoker.

-- Remember to roast the pork fat side up.
+- It’s important for flavor that you roast the pork butt fat side up.
 As it cooks, the fat renders and releases flavor and adds moisture.
 That gorgeous char just makes me starry eyed.

 - The sauce makes plenty for basting and serving on the side.
 That being said, you may serve this pulled pork with your favorite sweet and smoky tomato based sauce, too.

 - If you prefer, the vinegar sauce can be strained through a fine mesh strainer to remove the pepper flakes.
-We're fans so, I never do.
-Either way, it's delicious.
+We’re spicy lovers so, I never do.
+Either way, it’s delicious.

-- This pork can also be chopped if you prefer a finer texture.
+- This pork can also be chopped rather than pulled, if you prefer a finer texture.

-- You can enjoy this pulled pork as an entrée, piled high on Texas toast or toasted rolls like these Kaiser rolls from Karen's Kitchen Stories.
+- You can enjoy this Southern pulled pork as an entrée, piled high on Texas toast or toasted rolls like these Kaiser rolls from Karen’s Kitchen Stories.

 Side Dishes to Serve with Southern Pulled Pork Barbecue